jundalisay/superb/content/en/research/einstein/relativity/section-13.md

 x' = wt'
 ```

 We must then express `x'` and `t'` in terms of `x` and `t`, making use of the 1st and 4th equations of the Lorentz transformation.
-Instead of the equation (A) we then obtain the equation=
+Instead of the equation (A) we then obtain the equation:

 ``` elixir
 W = (v + w) / 1+((v w)/c2)